 Contact us to schedule a free 15-minute consultation if you are seeking online therapy trauma informed therapy, postpartum depression counseling, from NICU to tantrums and more.

 Regarding insurance, we believe in the importance of prioritizing mental health.
 At PlayfulLeigh Psyched, we provide highly effective, personalized psychotherapy, coaching, counseling interventions, and board approved supervision by specialists in their fields.
 This allows us to focus 100% of our time on serving your needs with specialized care, instead of using time to negotiate with insurance companies or employers who do not value mental health.
-Therefore, we provide you with a detailed bill (Superbill), so that you can request reimbursement from your insurance company if you decide.
+Therefore, we provide you with a detailed invoice (Superbill), so that you can request reimbursement from your insurance company if you decide.
 We do no work directly with any insurance companies.

 We accept payment using Square, which allows you to pay with your debit (with Visa or MasterCard logo) or credit card using HIPAA secure technology.
 Square also accepts HSA (Health Savings Account) and FSA (Flexible Spending Account) payments.
 Please be wary of providers who use CashApp, Venmo, and PayPal as they may not be HIPAA secure.
 Payments are due at the time of booking.
 Appointments can be scheduled up to 3 weeks in advance.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.